ErpNetDocs/tech/modules/logistics/inventory/execute-store-orders-function/store-order-rows-execution-algorithm.md

 Both lists must consist of the same type of operations - meaning **[ORD]** is a list of receipt Store order rows and **[FUL]** is a list of receipt Store order rows or if **[ORD]** contains only issue Store order rows and **[FUL]** is a list of issue Store order rows.
 If **[ORD]** and **[FUL]** contain both issue and receipt transactions, then the lists must be separated into two uniform parts and the algorithm will be applied on each part separately.

-## Store orders еxecution аlgorithm
+## Store Orders Execution Algorithm

 The purpose of the algorithm is the distribution of all operations/quantities from **[FUL]**  to the rows of **[ORD]**.
 It is possible that some operations are defined as fulfilment of one row from **[ORD]**.
 Besides, the quantities from one operation can be separated amongst more than one row.